bootstraponline/rspec_flake/readme.md

 serilization to xml.

-The value of `errors` is hardcoded to 0 in `jarjuf` because rspec records failures and errors are considered a type of failure.
+The value of `errors` is hardcoded to 0 in `jarjuf` because rspec records failures.
+Errors are considered a type of failure.

 #### Example output